floribau/ClassifyGPT/README.md

 To run ClassifyGPT, you need to set your OpenAI API key in your system's environment variables: OPENAI_API_KEY = "your_api_key"

 ## Acknowledgement
 This project is part of a seminar thesis under Prof. Bizer during my Bachelor's degree at University of Mannheim.
-My final paper can be found [here](https://drive.google.com/file/d/1VCKlb90dGaBnrkdM7_qPaKScDbvVhGhJ/view?usp=sharing).